Fajr-3 (artillery rocket): Iran

 Iran used the Fajr-3 in an exercise in 2010 (see right).
 The Fajr-3 is likely to be in Iran's inventory for decades.
 One assessment of the system's capability is that its small number of rockets, combined with the poor accuracy of MLRS systems, means that the Fajr-3 is unlikely to be tactically effective.

 The Fajr-3 is used in service alongside nine of the original North Korean-built M-1985 systems, which are still on their original chassis.

 Lebanon

 Hezbollah maintains Fajr-3 rockets, as well as other unguided rocket artillery systems, to fire onto Israel in war.

 Fajr-3 rockets sent to Hezbollah are subsidized by the Iranian government.
-They are flown into Syria, then smuggled into Lebanon by Hezbollah agents, and are believed to be stored in southern Lebanon.
+They are flown into Syria, then sent into Lebanon by Hezbollah agents, and are believed to be stored in southern Lebanon.

 The date the first Fajr-3 rockets were supplied to Hezbollah is unclear; some sources report the early 2000s, possibly 2002 specifically, while other sources report the late 1990s.